chinmaykulkarni19/Financial-AID-application-for-coursera-/README.md

 Selected: NO
 ## 3. If you answered no, please help us understand why?
 Ans: Sir, the financial status of the family is not too good to pay the loan amount.
 We already have a lot of dept in the bank and my parents are paying it on regular basis.
 It would make their life even harder to add a new loan over them.
 Sir, I don’t want to put any pressure on them.
 Sir, it would be a great help for me to get a good job and help my family if I’m able to get this course.

+It takes 15 days hardly…
+You can check my video, To get a hands-on demo for how to get this financial aid approved in 15days.
+Thanks for supporting guys